- Home

 Step 1: Leaving employment

-Step 2: Receiving your retirement pack
+Step 3: Receiving your retirement pack

 We’ll then send you a retirement pack.
-If you use Member Self Service (MSS) we’ll upload the pack to your MSS account.
+If you use Member Self Service (MSS) we will send you an email with instructions on how to access the pack.
 Otherwise, we’ll post it to your home address.
-The retirement pack will include:

 - Your pension figures and options